trappergor/cpp-docs.ru-ru/docs/standard-library/basic-ios-class.md

 basic_ostream<Elem, Traits>* str);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `str`
- Поток.
+ A stream.

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Первая функция-член возвращает сохраненный указатель tie. Вторая функция-член сохраняет `str` в указателе tie и возвращает его ранее сохраненное значение.
+ The first member function returns the stored tie pointer.
+The second member function stores `str` in the tie pointer and returns its previous stored value.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- `tie` вызывает синхронизацию двух потоков, так что операции в одном потоке операций происходят после завершения операций в другом потоке.
+ `tie` causes two streams to be synchronized, such that, operations on one stream occur after operations on the other stream are complete.

-### <a name="example"></a>Пример
+### <a name="example"></a>Example
-  В этом примере путем связывания cin с cout гарантируется, что строка "Enter a number:" будет появляться на консоли перед самим номером, извлекаемым из cin. Это исключает возможность того, что строка "Enter a number:" будет оставаться в буфере при считывании номера, и таким образом мы гарантируем, что пользователь фактически получает некоторый запрос, на который нужно отреагировать. По умолчанию cin и cout связаны.
+  In this example, by tying cin to cout, it is guaranteed that the "Enter a number:" string will go to the console before the number itself is extracted from cin.
+This eliminates the possibility that the "Enter a number:" string is still sitting in the buffer when the number is read, so that we are certain that the user actually has some prompt to respond to.
+By default, cin and cout are tied.

 ```